ottuco/multi-api-mocker/README.md

 [![PyPI version](https://img.shields.io/pypi/v/multi_api_mocker.svg)](https://pypi.python.org/pypi/multi_api_mocker)

 Multi-API Mocker is a Python utility designed to enhance and simplify the process of mocking multiple API calls in pytest tests.
-Developed as an extension for the `requests_mock` package, this tool focuses on improving test readability, maintainability, and efficiency in scenarios requiring multiple API interactions.
-It's an ideal solution for developers and testers who regularly work with complex API testing scenarios in pytest.
+Developed as an extension for the [requests_mock](https://github.com/jamielennox/requests-mock) package, this tool focuses on improving test readability, maintainability, and efficiency in scenarios requiring multiple API interactions.
+We extend special thanks to Jamie Lennox for his exceptional work on the requests_mock library, which has been fundamental in the development of this tool.
+Multi-API Mocker is an ideal solution for developers and testers who regularly work with complex API testing scenarios in pytest.

 **Features**: